-The $540 million flood protection project consists of a 24.1 km long channel from Lake Manitoba and a 23.8 km long channel from Lake St. Martin.
+In 2011, southern Manitoba experienced widespread flooding and Lake Manitoba experienced excessively high inflows through the Waterhen River, Whitemud River, and the Portage Diversion.
+Construction of the Lake Manitoba and Lake St. Martin Outlet Channels Project (Outlet Channels Project) will enhance flood protection to the surrounding area and help to strengthen Manitoba’s existing network of flood mitigation infrastructure.
+The $600 million flood protection Project consists of a 24.6 kilometre (km) long channel from Lake Manitoba and a 23.6 km long channel from Lake St. Martin.
 The Lake Manitoba outlet channel includes an inlet at Lake Manitoba and outlet at Lake St. Martin, a new water control structure with a bridge and three new bridge crossings over the outlet channel.
 The Lake St. Martin outlet channel includes an inlet at Lake St. Martin and outlet at Lake Winnipeg, a new water control structure with a bridge, as well as the necessary Manitoba Hydro infrastructure to power the control structure.
-Construction is expected to commence in early 2022.
-During 2021, Manitoba Infrastructure continued to advance the Outlet Channels Project through the provincial and federal environmental assessment processes.
-Meetings are ongoing with federal regulatory agencies, Indigenous groups and stakeholders such as the Rural Municipality of Grahamdale.
-As the Outlet Channels Project continues to move through the environmental and consultation processes, engineering design work is happening concurrently.
-Preliminary engineering design is complete for all channel components and detailed design work is well underway.
-Construction tender packages are under development but cannot be released until a provincial licence and federal environmental approvals are received.